OnePlus 12 vs Apple iPhone 15 vs Samsung Galaxy S23: Which Flagship Should You Opt For?

 Price

-The iPhone 15 is still fresh and as a result, it commands a premium with a starting price of THB 32,900 for the base 128GB variant.
+The iPhone 15 is still fresh and as a result, it commands a premium with a starting price of HKD 6,899 for the base 128GB variant.
 You get a USB-C charging cable in the box but miss out on the 20W charging adapter.

-The OnePlus 12 starts in China at CNY 4,899 for the base variant, which roughly translates to THB 24,304.
+The OnePlus 12 starts in China at CNY 4,899 for the base variant, which roughly translates to HKD 5,390.
 That price includes the 100W wired charging adapter in the box, which makes it incredible value when compared to the others.

 Winner: OnePlus 12